petuscov/softKanban/README.md

 (I used some random gif recorder chrome extension, limited to 10 seconds and it doesn't capture the movement, but it is there -.-)

-I still have pending working on the UI, and adapt it to accomplish the SLDS guidelines.

 ## How to use

 The LWC softKanban is exposed to lightning tabs, create a new one and use the LWC on it.

+## Pending Work (sorted by importance)

+- I still have pending working on the UI, and adapt it to accomplish the SLDS guidelines.
+- I should simplificate the HTML information propagation by using some Store to save state and use it through all components.
+- I should use some kind of configuration to sort the available oppty stages.
+- I should figure out some way to keep the oppties order on one stage and prevent the jumping order based on last update.

 ## Util resources used